Charity of Sir Richard Whittington

 • Be patient with timelines: Allow 3-8 months for the full decision process depending on programme

-• Emphasize community connection: Demonstrate your organization is both rooted in and focused on the community you serve, with leadership reflecting that community
+• Emphasise community connection: Demonstrate your organisation is both rooted in and focused on the community you serve, with leadership reflecting that community

 • Focus on relieving disadvantage: All programmes target disadvantage in specific geographic areas—make this connection explicit